 (The New) Tillicum Village Opening Day

-The longhouse Dance Show is a 21 minute, 3 second stage performance illustrating a slice of the culture of Blake Island’s original inhabitants, the Coast Salish peoples.
+The longhouse Dance Show is a 21 minute performance illustrating a slice of the culture of Blake Island’s original inhabitants, the Coast Salish peoples.
 To turn their creative and script solutions into reality, EXCLAIM turned to TPN’s production group and video talent.
-Early on it was determined that Musion Eyeliner technology was the best program solution as it provides a modern delivery of the ancient traditions threading the new EXCLAIM script.
-The Tillicum musion show will challenge you to see the difference between live actors and holographic-type video images; a test that generates buzz and curiosity while bringing modern innovation to the ancient art of story-telling and native dance.
+Early on it was determined that Musion Eyeliner holographic technology was the best program solution as it provides a modern delivery of the ancient traditions threading the new EXCLAIM script.
+The Tillicum Musion show will challenge you to see the difference between live actors and holographic-type video images; a test that generates buzz and curiosity while bringing modern innovation to the ancient art of story-telling and native dance.

 The scenic design is beautiful, even when void of programming.
 The intricate Native American imagery, painted by TPNer Pat Duffy, is calming to the eye and, despite the “fresh paint” it gives you a sense of history and permanence.